Baku Baku Animal: Other media

-A white label 12 inch EP consisting entirely of dance tracks using sound effects from Baku Baku Animal, recorded by The Dream Team and Timebase for the Suburban Base label, was circulated to disc jockeys in 1996.
+A white label 12-inch EP consisting entirely of dance tracks using sound effects from Baku Baku Animal, recorded by The Dream Team and Timebase for the Suburban Base label, was circulated to disc jockeys in 1996.

 Additional evidence for the popularity of Baku Baku Animal is its use as an example of a falling-block puzzle game (a sub-genre of the tile-matching video game).
 A 1997 The Psychologist article about video game violence used it to describe puzzle games along with Tetris.
-In a Figure 3 article from 2007, its legacy is noted within the history of tile-matching video games.
-Author Jesper Juul states that Baku Baku Animal has "special objects to match".
-This new gameplay rule distinguishes it from previous titles.
+In a 2007 article titled Swap Adjacent Gems to Make Sets of Three: A History of Matching Tile Games (Figure 3), its legacy is noted within the history of tile-matching video games.
+Author Jesper Juul states Baku Baku Animal's gameplay rule ("special objects to match") distinguishes it from previous titles.

-Super Puzzle Fighter II Turbo was compared to Baku Baku Animal in Sega Saturn Magazine, "The bottom line is that Super Puzzle Fighter II X is a brain-rending game of skill and cunning, which is effectively a remake of Baku Baku Animal, albeit one with some of the best presentation ever seen in the hotly contested field of Sega Saturn puzzle games."
+Super Puzzle Fighter II Turbo was compared to Baku Baku Animal in Sega Saturn Magazine: "The bottom line is that Super Puzzle Fighter II X is a brain-rending game of skill and cunning, which is effectively a remake of Baku Baku Animal, albeit one with some of the best presentation ever seen in the hotly contested field of Sega Saturn puzzle games."